 - Although many potential students do not initiate contact with potential programs during the admissions process, most programs will want to speak directly with the applicant.

-- Please understand that it is your responsibility to provide transportation to and from Teen Challenge.
+- Please understand that it is your responsibility to provide transportation to and from Adult and Teen Challenge.

 Teen Challenge strives to provide adults with a well-rounded approach to recovery.
 In addition to discipleship, students engage in a variety of work-related and recreational activities as they learn how to become productive, healthy members of society.